List of television shows notable for negative reception: Variety and sketch comedy shows

-This comedy show written by and starring controversial Canadian comedian Tom Green was ranked No. 41 on TV Guide's 50 Worst TV Shows of All Time list.
+This comedy show written by and starring controversial Canadian comedian Tom Green was ranked No. 41 on TV Guides 50 Worst TV Shows of All Time list.
 In 2001, Green also produced the film Freddy Got Fingered, which featured a similar style of humor and is also considered one of the worst films of all time to the point of winning the Golden Raspberry Award for Worst Picture.